-HAY (Legume, Grass, Or Mixed): Spray Vitazyme at 1 liter/ha (13 oz/acre) to the crop at spring greenup, and after each cutting at 0.5 to 1 liter/ha (7 to 13 oz/acre).
+HAY (LEGUME, GRASS, OR MIXED): Spray Vitazyme at 1 liter/ha (13 oz/acre) to the crop at spring greenup, and after each cutting at 0.5 to 1 liter/ha (7 to 13 oz/acre).

-TURF GRASS:

-NEW PLANTINGS (Seeds): Apply Vitazyme to the seeds at planting.
+TURF GRASS: New Plantings: Seeds.
+Apply Vitazyme to the seeds at planting.
 Treat the seeds with a dilute Vitazyme solution after spreading the seeds on the soil.
-Spray a 1 to 2 liters/ha (13 to 26 oz/acre) rate (about 0.5 oz/1,000 ft2) directly on the seeds and soil.
+Spray a 1.1 to 2 liters/ha (15 to 25 oz/acre) rate (about 0.5 oz/1,000 ft2) directly on the seeds and soil.
 It is also possible to spray a 5% Vitazyme solution on the seeds before planting; make sure that all seeds are coated.
-Dry the seeds thoroughly before planting to insure proper seed distribution.
+Dry the seeds thoroughly before planting to insure proper distribution.
 Repeat the Vitazyme application at 1 to 1.5 liters/ha (13 to 20 oz/acre) every two months during active growth.

-NEW PLANTINGS (Sod): Spray a 1% Vitazyme solution on the soil surface just before laying the sod.
+Sop: Spray a 1% Vitazyme solution on the soil surface just before laying the sod.
 About two weeks after laying the sod, spray Vitazyme again over the sod surface at 1.5 liters/ha (20 oz/acre).
 Repeat a Vitazyme application at 1 to 1.5 liters/ha (13 to 20 oz/acre) over the grass every two months during active growth.
-ESTABLISHED TURF:

-Use one of the following schedules.
+ESTABLISHED TURF: Use one of the following schedules.

-Temperate zones: Spray Vitazyme over the grass at spring greenup at 1 to 1.5 liters/ha (13 to 20 oz/ acre), and then reapply Vitazyme at the same rate every 2 months during active growth.
+Temperate zones: Spray Vitazyme over the grass at spring greenup at 1 to 1.5 liters/ha (13 to 20 oz/acre), and then reapply Vitazyme at the same rate every 2 months during active growth.

 Tropical zones: Spray Vitazyme at 1 to 1.5 liters/ha (13 to 20 oz/acre) every two months throughout the year.
-Do not neglect judicious fertility management for infertile tropical soils, with nitrogen reductions as stipulated on page 5.
+Do not neglect judicious fertility management for infertile tropical soils, with nitrogen reductions as stipulated above.